chinweokwu/Ruby_Capstone_TeleBot/README.md

     $ cd Ruby_Capstone_TeleBot folder
     $ run ruby bin/main.rb
     ```
+## How to Run bot on telegram
+- Create a telegram account

 - Navigate to your telegram account

 - On your telegram account search for :